eugene-shuvaev/Faeria_Cards/README.md

 - {divine}: _Divine:_  Cannot be targeted by events or abilities.

 ## When is this git updated?
-Each time a new master version is published on our platforms (Steam, iOS, Android etc.), this git is updated.
+Each time a new master version is published on our platforms this git is updated.
 This should happen once per week but on some occasion, it might happen multiple times per week.

 ## Usage
 Even though this is a public repository, everyone here is subject to our [Terms & Conditions](https://www.faeria.com/terms)